10 -11 March, Vasanth Kunj, New Delhi — Bharata Yatra 2010

 Many people participated in the special pujas conducted during the occasion.
 There were lines queuing even as the puja started and had to be accommodated at every corner of the Bramasthanam.

-Many dignitaries visited Amma during these two days, including the Chief Minister of Maharashtra, various government officials.
+Many dignitaries visited Amma during these two days, including the Chief Minister of Maharashtra, and various government officials.
 Vidya Balan, a film celebrity, also visited Amma during the program.

 After darshan was finished, Amma renewed the festive mood by singing three bhajans, concluding with an exciting version of the Punjabi bhajan “Mata Rani.”
 As Amma’s hands went up, smiles grew bigger.
 And when Amma shouted “Mata Rani ki!” the crowd unanimously cheered in response “Jai.”
-When Amma walked back to her room at 5:30 a.m., many devotees who had tears in their eyes—a mixture of joy, of gratefulness and the pain of already missing Amma more than they had imagined possible.
+When Amma walked back to her room at 5:30 a.m., many devotees had tears in their eyes—a mixture of joy, of gratefulness and the pain of already missing Amma more than they had imagined possible.